PageX3/Paiges-Projects/README.md

 # Paiges-Projects
-A list of future or upcoming projects i am planning on getting to eventually
+This is a list of future or upcoming projects I am planning on getting to eventually.

+- A Offline Browser